syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/Getting-Started.md

 **Through code-behind**

-The following code snippet illustrates how to bind the data to SfPivotGrid control in code-behind.
+The following code snippet illustrates how to bind the data to Pivot Grid control in code-behind.

 {% tabs %}